itsnotgunnar/offsec/notes/generic.md

 ## Generic Notes

-Whether you think you can or think you can’t, you’re right."
+"Whether you think you can or think you can’t, you’re right."

 ### Technical Procedures and Commands